 What does the current situation want to teach us?
 What can we really learn from it?

 burnout and work overwhelm may be needed to finally remind ourselves that we are not just our job,

-mixing private and professional life in remote mode may be the trigger to finally learn how to set boundaries and do it without the feeling of guilt or fear
+mixing private and professional life in remote mode may be the trigger to finally learning how to set boundaries and do it without the feeling of guilt or fear

 lockdown in apartments and houses, so that we would remember how valuable contact with Nature is.

 Sometimes it takes a strong message to finally reach the listener.
-Sometimes the message has to really hit, deaf so far recipient, right between eyes, so that he finally hears it.
+Sometimes the message has to really hit, the deaf recipient, right between the eyes, so that he finally hears it.
 Here is one of the messages that I believe the Universe wants to send us: